W.W. Thorne Stadium: History

 Thorne Stadium has been home for several successful football teams since its opening in 1979.
 The Aldine Mustangs won the 1990 Texas Class 5A Regular Division state title and ESPN (in conjunction with the National Prep Poll) named them its mythical national high school football champs that season as well.
 Aldine had also advanced to the Class 5A Finals in 1989.
 The MacArthur Generals reached the 1993 Class 5A Division II Finals while the Eisenhower Eagles made it to the 1999 Class 5A Division I championship game.

 As of the end of the 2015 football season, Eisenhower has won or shared 11 district titles since Thorne Stadium's opening in 1979, Aldine nine, MacArthur four, while Nimitz and Davis have one apiece.
 Each team has also advanced to the playoffs numerous times as district runner-up (except Davis, which only began varsity play in 2014 and has one runner-up playoff berth and one shared district championship in two seasons).

 In June 2022, Aldine ISD voted to replace Thorne Stadium with a new stadium on the site of the current stadium.
 The newly renovated stadium is set to open in 2024.
-While the renovations are ongoing, the varsity football teams in Aldine ISD will play their home games at George Stadium in Spring ISD.
+While the renovations are ongoing, the varsity football teams in Aldine ISD are to play their home games at George Stadium in Spring ISD.
 The newly renovated stadium, also to be named Thorne Stadium, will begin construction after the existing Thorne Stadium is demolished.
 It will feature two tiered stands, a community room, improved parking, a new larger scoreboard, along with other improvements.
 Also, the stadium's West Side and East Side lighting will change colors, depending on which home team is playing.